 Frequently asked questions

-No, they are 2 different legumes.
+No, they are two completely different legumes.
 Fava beans are less starchy and slightly milder compared to lima beans and they are higher in protein.

 Yes.
 To do so, snap off the top part of the pod and pull it down.
 The seam will open and "unzip" then you can take the beans out.